Journeys Best Practices and FAQ

 - While in the process of configuring a journey, use dev Spaces to model that journey without affecting production data.

 - Connect a data warehouse to each step of the journey to test for success or failure of that step.

 - For early version journeys, scaffold Send to Destination steps without connecting to your production advertising or messaging destinations.

-- Verify individual users’ progress through the Journey in the Personas Explorer view.
+- Verify individual users’ progress through the Journey in the Profile explorer view.

 Frequently asked questions